Corruption

 No hay anuncios

-So far, the Valencian Regional Government and the City Council – both governed by the PP (People's Party) – have tried to shirk any responsibility and have referred the investigation to the Public Prosecutor's Office.
-The latest to do so was the First Vice President and Minister of Housing, Susana Camarero, who confirmed the lack of documentation in "some" of the files of the 140 recipients, who may not meet the required criteria.
-Specifically, they have not provided information on the assets and income of the family unit, claiming that there is a separation of property when in reality the law requires the inclusion of documentation for all cohabitants.
-This is a key element, given that the criteria for granting the housing are that the beneficiaries do not own another home, that the allocated apartment is used as their primary residence, and that the annual income of the family unit does not exceed €54,600.
+So far, the Valencian Regional Government and the City Council—both governed by the PP (People's Party)—have shirked all responsibility and referred the investigation to the Public Prosecutor's Office.
+The latest to do so was the First Vice President and Housing Minister, Susana Camarero, who confirmed the lack of documentation in "some" of the files of the 140 beneficiaries.
+Specifically, they have not provided information on the properties and income of the family unit, claiming that there is a separation of assets when, in reality, the law requires the inclusion of documentation for all cohabitants.
+This is a key element, given that the eligibility criteria are that the beneficiaries do not own another home, that the allocated apartment is used as their primary residence, and that the annual income of the family unit does not exceed €54,600.

 The official himself